Bkassh/gitops-demo/README.md

 ### 6. Destruction of the AKS Cluster without the use of Manual steps

 The Github Actions "2.
-Destroy Azure K8s Cluster for Compredict GitOps Demo" workflow, when initiated completely destroys the AKS Cluster and its resources without the need of any manual intervention.
+Destroy Azure K8s Cluster for GitOps Demo" workflow, when initiated completely destroys the AKS Cluster and its resources without the need of any manual intervention.
 ![alt text](images/image-16.png)

-With this I have explained in details how I have carried out the task that Compredict Team has provided.
-I thank them again for their planning of the task.
-I am new to writing README files, I have double checked for error while writing but if something wrong pops up, then kindly excuse.
-Looking forward for more.

 --Bikash Dutta